Evaluate experiment

 return EvaluationResult(label=label, score=score, explanation=explanation)

-class evaluates whether the output of an experiment contains hallucinations by comparing it to the expected output using an LLM.
+evaluates whether the output of an experiment is correct.
 The llm_classify

 function runs the eval, and the evaluator returns an EvaluationResult